-The proposed will sit over an existing and approved terrace and will not increase the height of the existing and approved building.
-The proposed is consistent with that of the existing building, will have no adverse effect to the solar access, streetscape or the distinctive character of the area.
+The proposed Vergola will sit on an existing and approved terrace.
+The proposed is consistent with that of the existing residence and will have no adverse effect to the solar access, streetscape or the distinctive character of the area.
 It is consistent with the objectives of the standard and the objectives for development within the zone.